 Us?
-We’re comfortable being alone.
+Travelling alone as an introvert works because we’re comfortable being alone.
 We like it.
 It’s peaceful.
 We don’t need to feed off the energy of other people or always be in conversation.
 We can sit with ourselves, with a book, a pen and pad, even nothing, and we’ll be just fine.

 Travel brings us out of our shell

 We can’t stay alone forever.
 Sooner or later we need to interact – we need to find a friend, a buddy, someone.
 While extroverts do this naturally, we need to force ourselves to do this, and that’s a good thing.
 You’re expanding your horizons, you’re growing.
 You’re getting uncomfortable.

 These days, I can walk into a party or a function and strike up a conversation rather easily.
 It never used to be that way.
 When I’m with friends or colleagues, I can be as loud or goofy as I please, but not with strangers.
 Trying to interact with communities and groups I didn’t know used to scare the shit out of me.
 I hated meet and greets and networking events and cocktail parties (I still do, actually).